Headed to Thessaloniki, Greece? Great, then here is a list of the best things to do in Thessaloniki, as well as where to eat, sleep, and go.

 Where To Stay When You Visit Thessaloniki

-Although there are a large number of hotels and Airbnb in Thessaloniki, here are our top picks:
+Although there are a large number of hotels and guesthouses in Thessaloniki, here are our top picks:

 Hotel Capsis Bristol Boutique Hotel

-If you’re planning to stay in the Ladadika district, this hotel is an excellent option.
+This hotel is an excellent option if you’re planning to stay in the Ladadika district.
 It is a 5-star boutique hotel located in the heart of the Ladadika district.
 The rooms are spacious and comfortable.
 Visitors also love the Persian carpets, the paintings, and the unique antiques.
-Bicycles are available for free at the hotel so that you can ride to the nearby commercial markets and the seashore.
+Bicycles are free at the hotel, so that you can ride to the nearby commercial markets and the seashore.